hazelcast/hazelcast/docs/design/jet/025-jet-job-member-pruning.md

 ## Terminology

 - Member pruning - prevention of cluster members without requested data on board to be involved in job execution;
-- Processor pruning - elimination of redundant (it can work only with input) stage processor creation;
+- Processor pruning - elimination of redundant stage processor creation;
 - (IMap) Partition pruning - extract partition condition and assigning only required partition to read by `ReadMapOrCacheP`;

 ## Goals